Impact of axonal delay on structure development in a multi-layered network: Methods

 where $\distance{\postN}{\postNtwo}{\layer{B}}{\layer{B}}$ depicts the distance between neurons $\postN$ and $\postNtwo$ such that $ \distance{\postN}{\postNtwo}{\layer{B}}{\layer{B}} = \sqrt{\posx{\preN}{\postN}^2 + \posy{\preN}{\postN}^2 } $, measured in grid spaces, $\gridspace{\inputlayer}$. \fi

 An action potential takes time to propagate along an axon.
 It is generally accepted that, for myelinated axons, transmission time is linearly proportional to the distance propagated \citep{AslValTas17}.
 We introduce a model of transmission delay in which delay is a deterministic and linear function of the three-dimensional distance between the presynaptic and postsynaptic neurons, including both inter- and intra-lamina distances, and is inversely proportional to the speed of propagation.
+Given that axonal propagation delay typically dominates dendritic propagation delay, we make an assumption that dendritic delay is approximately equal for all cells and, therefore, that distant-dependent delay can be calculated from axonal propagation delay.

 Let the radial distance of a presynaptic neuron, $\preN$, in layer $\layer{A}$ to a postsynaptic neuron, $\postN$, in layer $\layer{B}$ be given by the magnitude of the $\icol{\posx{\preN}{\postN}}{\posy{\preN}{\postN}}$ vector and designated \distance{\preN}{\postN}{\inputlayer}{\layer{B}}.
 For Gaussian \posx{\preN}{\postN} and \posy{\preN}{\postN}, this distance is characterized by a Rayleigh distribution, so that if \radiusvar{\inputlayer}{\layer{B}} denotes the connection radius of the Gaussian connections, then the radial distance between neurons in the presynaptic layer $\layer{\inputlayer}$ connecting to postsynaptic neuron $\postN$ has distribution $\distance{\preN}{\postN}{\inputlayer}{\layer{B}} \sim \dist{Rayl}{0,\frac{\radiusvar{\inputlayer}{\layer{B}}}{2}}$.
 Furthermore, the probability of neuron $\preN$ making a synaptic connection to neuron $\postN$ from a radial distance $\distance{\preN}{\postN}{\inputlayer}{\layer{B}}$ is